ToshioCP/Gtk4-tutorial/gfm/sec5.md

 10   text =
-11       "Once upon a time, there was an old man who was called Taketori-no-Okina. " 12       "It is a japanese word that means a man whose work is making bamboo baskets.\n" 13       "One day, he went into a mountain and found a shining bamboo. " 14       "\"What a mysterious bamboo it is!,\" he said. " 15       "He cut it, then there was a small cute baby girl in it. " 16       "The girl was shining faintly. "
+11       "Once upon a time, there was an old man who was called Taketori-no-Okina. " 12       "It is a japanese word that means a man whose work is making bamboo baskets.\n" 13       "One day, he went into a hill and found a shining bamboo. " 14       "\"What a mysterious bamboo it is!,\" he said. " 15       "He cut it, then there was a small cute baby girl in it. " 16       "The girl was shining faintly. "